chilleflx/DVMicroSpring-Cloud-2/README.md

 http://localhost:8080/actuator/health

 Custom health indicator: The service is UP if there are orders in the COMMANDE table; otherwise, it is DOWN.

+# 👥 Team
+Meet the team behind Mcommandes:

+DAKKA Ilyass
+Marouane Rachdi

+# 📜 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.